 For the geopolitical system, decolonization was also a moment of rupture and continuity.
 While formal empires dissolved and colonies acquired independence, most Southern nations continue to occupy a peripheral position in the global order.
 Economically, many of them remain dependent on commodity exports, capital imports, and asymmetric trade and debt relations.
-Decolonization-era attempts to reform the international legal system, which pre-existed most postcolonial states, did not fundamentally change its structure.59 Cold war tensions and US-American or Soviet hegemony limited the space for autonomous Southern politics.
+Decolonization-era attempts to reform the international legal system, which pre-existed most postcolonial states, did not fundamentally change its structure.
+South was tensions and US-American or Soviet hegemony limited the space for autonomous Southern politics.
 Global knowledge production continues to reflect epistemic hierarchies, which subordinate the South as space and subject of knowledge production.
-This geopolitics of knowledge, as Christine Schwöbel-Patel calls it, affects not least the production of legal knowledge and the discipline of comparative constitutional law.60
+This geopolitics of knowledge, as Christine Schwöbel-Patel calls it, affects not least the production of legal knowledge and the discipline of comparative constitutional law.
+Southern politics of comparative constitutional law.